Use the Lexology Navigator tool to compare the answers in this article with those from 20+ other jurisdictions.

 New Hampshire also has its own whistleblower protection statute.
 Employers are prohibited from terminating employees or otherwise retaliating against them because the employee reported what he or she reasonably believed was a violation of any law or rule or refused to engage in any conduct that he or she reasonably believed was a violation of law (RSA Ch.
 275-E).
 Before bringing a claim to the New Hampshire Department of Labor under this statute, the employee must show that he or she first made a reasonable effort to maintain or restore his or her rights through any grievance procedure or similar process available at such employee's place of employment.
 An employee may also sue an employer in court for violation of the statute.

-New Hampshire recently enacted the Paycheck Fairness Act of 2014, which prohibits employers from discriminating or retaliating against employees for disclosing their pay information to other employees.
+New Hampshire enacted the Paycheck Fairness Act of 2014, which prohibits employers from discriminating or retaliating against employees for disclosing their pay information to other employees.
 In addition, this law prohibits employers from requiring employees to agree to refrain from disclosing such information.
-The act will become effective on January 1 2015.
+The act became effective on January 1 2015.

 Are there state-specific rules on when final paychecks are due after termination?